 Yet Tran couldn’t swim to save himself and had no life jacket.
 “Life jacket for wooses!” he reckons, but in Vietnamese.
 Bella smarter!

-Tran’s close family members came looking for him on Monday (yesterday), two days later and located his abandoned silver Toyota Kluger in the car park at the bottom of the hill near the rock platform and by midday decided to call 000 emergency.
+Tran’s close family members came looking for him on Monday (yesterday), two days later and located his abandoned silver Toyota Kluger in the car park at the bottom of the hill near the rock platform.

 The extensive coastal search yesterday off port Kembla involved the NSW Police Force at Lake Illawarra, Police Marine Area Command, the emergency PolAir helicopter service, plus local State Emergency Service (SES) volunteers combing the foreshore – all at Australian taxpayer expense.
 Lake Illawarra District Command’s Inspector James Dark said PolAir and marine rescue boats had travelled as far as Shellharbour in rough and choppy seas.